Aryabn61/LIC-SPICE-Sim/Current_mirror/README.md

 I<sub>Total</sub> = 0.555 mA\
 I<sub>ref</sub> = 0.555 m/2\
 I<sub>ref</sub> = 0.2778 mA.\
+For matched transistors in a 1:1 ratio:\
+W1/L1 = W2/L2\
 In order to determine the current value based on the specified ratio, the W/L values for M1, M2, and M3 are 10	µm/180nm, 10	µm/180nm, and 10	µm/180nm, respectively.
 Since Vin is chosen to be in the saturation range, the value that is provided is 0.6275V.\
 ![dcc1](https://github.com/user-attachments/assets/95e36a79-88c3-475e-9337-1e2d8a0cadc5)